tripsolutions/py-liant/README.md

 ## ConvertMatchdictPredicate

-If pyramid has been configured to use this predicate as indicated in [How to use](#how-to-use) you can get around the need to convert matchdict parameters.
+If pyramid has been configured to use this predicate as indicated in [How to use](#how-to-use), you can get around the need to convert matchdict parameters.

 Pyramid's [URL
 Dispatch](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html#custom-route-predicates)